-The park is a hone to gelada baboon which are sociable creatures that live in large family groups on the high grasslands in Central Ethiopia between 1800 and 4400 metres above sea level.
+The park is a hone to gelada baboon which are sociable creatures that live in large family groups on the high grasslands in Central Ethiopia between 1800 and 4400 meters above sea level.
 Alone among the true primates, geladas are purely vegetarian, eating mostly grass, and some seeds.
 They are relaxed with each other and in the presence of humans, and relatively easy to photograph as a result, and their preferred habitat is spectacular too.

 5. Mahale Mountains, Tanzania

 Mahale Mountains National Park lies on the shores of Lake Tanganyika in Kigoma Region, Tanzania.
-These mountains are a home to chimpanzees.
+These mountains are home to chimpanzees.
 While Mahale Mountain chimps are typically found on the ground, this doesn’t always make them easier to watch as they can be very active.
 You might find them happily sitting and grooming each other peacefully, or there might be a battle for supremacy going on between two males, leading to various groups rushing through the forest.
-Accompanied by the crash of branches, loud hoots and perhaps even rocks being thrown, it is all tremendously exciting.
+Accompanied by the crash of branches, loud hoots, and perhaps even rocks being thrown, it is all tremendously exciting.
 You’ll be grateful for a return to the shore of Lake Tanganyika and an afternoon snoozing on the beach.
+Read More

 6. Kahuzi biega national park

 Kahuzi biega national park is a protected area that lies west of the Bukavu town in South Kivu Province.
-It cover an area of 6,000 square kilometers.
+It covers an area of 6,000 square kilometers.
 The park is named after two dormant volcanoes, Mount Kahuzi and Mount Biega, which are within the park boundaries.
 The park has a rich diversity of flora and fauna and provides protection to 1,178 plant species in the mountainous region of the park, with some 136 species of mammals 349 species of birds.

-The mountainous and lowland terrain of the park is a home to the rare eastern lowland gorillas.
+The mountainous and lowland terrain of the park is home to the rare eastern lowland gorillas.
 The park is famously known for being a refuge for these gorillas.
 It is the largest of the four gorilla subspecies.
 It has jet black coats like the mountain gorilla, although the hair is shorter on the head and body.
 The male’s coat, like that of other gorillas, greys as the animal matures, resulting in the designation “silverback”.
+Read More

 7. Lola ya bonobo